Aging

 (800)-272-3900

-This voluntary organization sponsors public-education programs and offers supportive services to patients and families who are coping with Alzheimer’s disease.
+This voluntary organization sponsors public-education programs and supports patients and families coping with Alzheimer’s.
 Its twenty-four-hour toll-free hotline provides information about Alzheimer’s disease and links families with nearby chapters, which are familiar with community resources and can offer practical suggestions for daily living.

 Alzheimers.gov